ministering to foster care youth and homeless women and their children in North Florida

 THE PROPOSAL

 • The P.I.C.
-Initiative centers around providing transition/bridge housing for our target demographic (foster girls that have ‘aged out’ of the system as well as homeless women and their children) in a 9500+ square foot, 12 bedroom residential facility located in Northcentral Florida.
+Initiative centers around providing transition/bridge housing for our target demographic (foster girls that have ‘aged out’ of the system) in a 9500+ square foot, 12 bedroom residential facility located in Northcentral Florida.

 • Homeless women that have successfully completed a recovery, rehabilitation, and/or detox program would be selected as potential residents through recommendation from the directors of local emergency shelters.